13 Signs You Could Have Post-Traumatic Stress Disorder

 There are many effective courses of treatment for PTSD ranging from cognitive behavioral therapy (CBT) and dialectical behavioral therapy to EMDR (Eye Movement Desensitization and Reprocessing) and art therapy.
 Of course, medication can help too.

 Additionally, if you have turned to self-medicating to cope, check out a 12-step recovery program.
 Of course, a holistic approach to finding inner peace, like yoga, exercise, and meditation, are also helpful.
+(Read how one woman healed through the practice of Qigong.)

 “The sooner you ask for help, the sooner you will begin to feel better.
 Left untreated, PTSD can have a devastating effect on a survivor and her or his loved ones,” says Dr. Brown.
 “I know, I’ve been there.
 The biggest mistake I made when I left the military was not immediately getting the help I needed.”